IntelliTect/Coalesce/docs/stacks/vue/layers/metadata.md

-# Metadata Layer
+# Vue Metadata Layer

 <!-- MARKER:summary -->

 The metadata layer, generated as `metadata.g.ts`, contains information about the types, properties, methods, and other components of your data model.
-Because Vue applications are typically compiled into a set of static assets, it is necessary for the frontend code to have a representation of your data model as an analog to the `ReflectionRepository` available at runtime to Knockout apps that utilize `.cshtml` files.
+Because Vue applications are typically compiled into a set of static assets, it is necessary for the frontend code to have a representation of your data model as an analog to the `ReflectionRepository` that is available at runtime in your .NET app.

 <!-- MARKER:summary-end -->